njtierney/rcproposal2018/2018-rconsortium-proposal.md

   - organize events like a challenge to provide the best imputation methods, in a similar fashion to the M4 forecasting competition (https://robjhyndman.com/hyndsight/m4comp/).
   - more universal approaches to multiple imputation that can incorporate many different styles and workflows.
   - Organize data benchmark repository.
-  - special types of missing value (other than NA like STATA/SPSS/SAS special missing values),
-  - Providing messages/warnings in base R when missing values are omitted (e.g., in `plot`, `lm` and `table`) that indicate the risk and encourage other approaches than deletion of missings.
+  - Discuss and arrive at a community consensus for features such as special types of missing value (other than NA like STATA/SPSS/SAS special missing values), and providing messages/warnings in base R when missing values are omitted (e.g., in `plot`, `lm` and `table`) that indicate the risk and encourage other approaches than deletion of missings.

 ## How ISC can help